 In contrast, low engagement can have potentially grave consequences to both performance and a business’s bottom line.
 As the Gallup study also highlighted, companies experienced a reduction of 41% for absenteeism when they engaged their employees, concluding that approaching engagement as a business strategy yields better results.

-The leadership at Pitacs understood the necessity for a platform which could boost engagement across a disparate workforce, bringing office-based and warehouse employees together when addressing new workforce initiatives.
+The leadership at Pitacs understood the necessity for a platform that could boost engagement across a disparate workforce, bringing office-based and warehouse employees together when addressing new workforce initiatives.
 By using the Newsfeed feature of their tools, Pitacs HR leaders and managers were able to ensure that important new updates and alerts could be sent instantaneously to the relevant staff regardless of their geographical location.

 The ability of employees to “Like” and “Share” items in their newsfeed gave Pitacs additional insight into how their engagement efforts were impacting performance, with reports on engagement showing a 20% increase in engagement from 63% to 83%.
 These tools also provided information at the departmental level, allowing for greater nuance to their insights into sentiment and engagement.